Alien’s passport for an adult

 American Express is not accepted for the state fee.

 Marriage, divorce or name change abroad

-If there is a change in personal data while you are abroad, you will have to present a document substantiating the change when applying for a passport.
+If there is a change in personal data while you are abroad, you will have to present a document substantiating the change when applying for a document.

-If the document is not in Estonian, Russian or English, it will have to be translated and the translation must be done by a sworn translator or notarized.
+If the document is not in Estonian, Russian or English, it must be translated and the translation must be made by a sworn translator or notarised.

 For more information on legalization of documents and apostils, visit the Ministry of Foreign Affairs website.